-The following table sets forth the compensation paid to our directors for the year ended October 31, 2018:
+The following table sets forth the compensation paid to our directors for the year ended October 31, 2020:

-Name of Director Fees Earned (2) All Other Compensation Total
+Name of Director Fees Earned (2) All Other Compensation Total Compensation from OFS Credit Total Compensation from Fund Complex

 Independent Directors

+Robert J. Cresci \$ 60,000 \$ - \$ 60,000 \$ 172,500

-Kathleen M. Griggs \$3,548 \$3,548
+Kathleen M. Griggs 60,000 60,000 60,000

-Wolfgang Schubert \$3,548 \$3,548

-Romita Shetty \$3,548 \$3,548
+Romita Shetty 60,000 60,000 60,000

 Interested Directors

 Bilal Rashid (1)

 Jeffrey A. Cerny (1)

-(1) No compensation is paid to directors who are "interested persons."

-(2) Each independent director receives an annual fee of \$50,000.
+- (1) No compensation is paid to directors who are "interested persons." - (2) Each independent director receives an annual fee of \$50,000.
 In addition, the chairman of each committee receives an annual fee of \$10,000 for his or her additional services in this capacity.
 The annual fee that each independent director receives will increase to \$75,000 when the Company's net asset value reaches \$125.0 million.
-We will also reimburse our independent directors for reasonable out-of-pocket expenses incurred in attending our Board and committee meetings.
+We also reimburse our independent directors for reasonable out-of-pocket expenses incurred in attending our Board and committee meetings, which is not considered fees earned or compensation.
 We have obtained directors' and officers' liability insurance on behalf of our directors and officers.